-Most dear, and very much honoured Brother,
+Most dear, and very much honoured Brother,'

 Even the philosopher hath taught me so to esteem you, who said, that "He is likest to God, who needeth fewest things for himself, and doth most good to others."
 And Christ telleth us, that universal charity, (extending even to them that hate and persecute us) doth make us, as his children, like our heavenly Father.
 As hating and hurting their neighbours is the mark of the children of the devil, so loving and doing good, is the mark of the children of God.
-And it is observable, that no one treateth so copiously and pathetically of love (both of Christ's love to us, and ours to him) as the blessed disciple, whom Jesus is said to have eminently loved (as John xiii.
-14-17. and 1 John shew).
+And it is observable, that no one treateth so copiously and pathetically of love (both of Christ's love to us, and b John viii.
+44.

-Matt. v.
-44, 46, 48.
+\ Matt. v.
+44, 46, 48,